 Where do you want to live?
 What are the schools like?
 How far away from work or family members does it need to be?
 Buying a house is not just buying four walls and a roof-it’s buying into a neighbourhood, community, and city.
 Think about your lifestyle when you’re choosing where to buy-and if money isn’t an issue, consider choosing several places that fit your criteria before making the final decision.
 Being happy in the long term with where you live is one of the most important things to remember before buying a house.
 The location of the property should be carefully considered so that all parties have something they love about living there.
+Talking of location if you just so happen to live in California and fancy a quick sale you can get cash for home in San Diego by clicking the link.

 How much you can afford will depend on a few different factors.
 The price of the house itself is one thing, but you should also consider how it will affect your monthly rent or mortgage payment.
 When you buy a house, you have to take into account all taxes and insurance that comes along with it, and factor in the amounts you’ll be paying for utilities such as electricity, gas, and heating.
 And don’t forget about how much it will cost to fix up the house if there is any damage when you move in!
 All of these factors can make a difference in if buying a house is right for your financial situation.